aer0usa/aer0usa.github.io/sliderules.md

         * Artwork marks 26 and 27
         * Lighter, condensed sans serif scale labels
         * Circled values on CI scale
-        * No circles or arrows to indicate descending values on trig scales
+        * No circles or arrows to indicate descending values on trig scales or CIF
         * The first version had Artwork marks J-10 and K-10, heavier serif scale labels, black dot values on CI scale; compare to my [Model 500](#pickett500)
 * Felt slip cover
     * Dirty with ink marks